 Matthew 19:5-6, KJV

 "But from the beginning of the creation God made them male and female.
 For this cause shall a man leave his father and mother, and cleave to his wife; And they twain shall be one flesh: so then they are no more twain, but one flesh.
 What therefore God hath joined together, let not man put asunder."

 "What? know ye not that he which is joined to an harlot is one body? for two, saith he, shall be one flesh."

 "For this cause shall a man leave his father and mother, and shall be joined unto his wife, and they two shall be one flesh."

 Ephesians 5:31, KJV

 These verses are a very clear indication that in order for a man to acquire a wife, he must first leave his own father and mother.
 This implies, of course, that his wife cannot possibly be his own mother.
-In fact, when such a clear-cut case of mother-son incest did occur in the New Testament, the Apostle Paul had some very stern words to say regarding it, as we see by the following verses:
+In fact, when such a clear-cut case of mother-son incest did occur in the New Testament, the Apostle Paul had some very stern words to say regarding the incident, as we see by the following verses:

 "It is reported commonly that there is fornication among you, and such fornication as is not so much as named among the Gentiles, that one should have his father’s wife.
 And ye are puffed up, and have not rather mourned, that he that hath done this deed might be taken away from among you.
 For I verily, as absent in body, but present in spirit, have judged already, as though I were present, concerning him that hath so done this deed, In the name of our Lord Jesus Christ, when ye are gathered together, and my spirit, with the power of our Lord Jesus Christ, To deliver such an one unto Satan for the destruction of the flesh, that the spirit may be saved in the day of the Lord Jesus.
 Your glorying is not good.
 Know ye not that a little leaven leaveneth the whole lump?"